Austinuc/alx-low_level_programming/0x0A-argc_argv/README.md

-0-whatsmyname.c | Prints its name to stdout when run 1-args.c | Prints the number of arguments passed into it from the command line 2-args.c | Prints all argument it receives, one per line
+0-whatsmyname.c | Prints its name to stdout when run 1-args.c | Prints the number of arguments passed into it from the command line 2-args.c | Prints all argument it receives, one per line 3-mul.c | Prints the product of two input numbers from the command line